 Opening a manufacturing order will show you the availability of the components needed to complete it.

 Click Check availability to reserve the components to the MO.
 If you have configured multi-step manufacturing (picking components and then manufacturing), you will see a Picking smart button on the manufacturing order.
-When you Validate the transfer, you will be asked to set the Done Quantities and Create a backorder if any of the components are not reserved in full.
+When you confirm the transfer, you will be asked to set the Done Quantities and/or Create a backorder if any of the components are not reserved in full.
 Validating the transfer will reserve the components on the associated manufacturing order.

 Bills of Materials

 In order to manufacture a product, you will be required to create a Bill of Materials.
 Navigate to the product you wish to create and make sure that under the Inventory tab, the Manufacture box is checked.

 In the top right corner of the product, there is a smart button for Bill of Materials.
 It may be under the More dropdown, if you don't see it immediately.